andreasisnes/py-coinmarketcap/README.md

 # CoinMarketCap
 A Python implementation of CoinMarketCap's V1 API.

-You need an API key from CoinMarketCap in order to utilize this module, you can get a key from [here](https://coinmarketcap.com/api/).
-Due the low request rate, I recommend you to test your application in a sandbox environment.
-You need a different API key when using their sandbox environment, which you can get from [here](https://sandbox.coinmarketcap.com/).
+You need an API key from CoinMarketCap to utilize this module, and you can get a key from [here](https://coinmarketcap.com/api/).
+Due to the low request rate, I recommend you to test your application in a sandbox environment.
+You need a different API key when using their sandbox environment, which you can get from [here](https://sandbox.coinmarketcap.com/)..

 ## Installing
 ```terminal